eclark715/ATM/README.md

 # ATM
-A rudimentary virtual banking service
+A rudimentary virtual banking service.
-Created this project in my first semester of CompSci
+I Created this project in my first semester of CompSci